Machine operation: Mobile HMIs compared to stationary operation devices

 As machines are becoming smaller and more modular, they offer less and less room for display screens or HMIs.
 But at the same time, the control applications are becoming more complex and include more functions.
 This development is a solid argument for mobile HMI solutions:

-• There is simply no room to mount a mobile solution (e.g. in the case of robot operation).
+• There is simply no room to mount a stationary solution (e.g. in the case of robot operation).

 • In some scenarios, it is necessary for the user to take the HMI with him because he needs to be able to watch processes or the machine interior directly.
 In this case, the operator is inside the danger zone, which means that an emergency stop button and an enabling device (dead man’s button) are needed.